Binary-Programmer/Moulton-Scalable-Menus/MenuComponents.md

 `moulton.scalable.containers.PartitionPanel` is a subclass of the Panel class with boundaries alterable during runtime.
 This contrasts from the regular Panel because these boundary changes occur outside of size changes, for example, if the user wanted to change the size of a panel relative to others.
 [Example 6](README.md#example-6) demonstrates the use of the `PartitionPanel` to make a disappearing and reappearing side scroll bar.

-`moulton.scalable.containers.PanelPlus` gives the programmer the ability to utilize virtual space for the menu design.
+`moulton.scalable.containers.VirtualPanel` gives the programmer the ability to utilize virtual space for the menu design.
 These are best paired with horizontal and/or vertical scroll bars to let the user maneuver.

-`moulton.scalable.containers.ListPanel` is a subclass of the PanelPlus, specially designed to hold and display components in a dynamically sized list.
+`moulton.scalable.containers.ListPanel` is a subclass of the VirtualPanel, specially designed to hold and display components in a dynamically sized list.

 ### Clickables
 Foremost among clickables are buttons, which all inherit from the abstract class `moulton.scalable.clickables.RadioButton`.
 Don't be confused by the name: all buttons have the functionality in place to be radio buttons, but only if they are in a `moulton.scalable.clickables.RadioGroup`.
 The most commonly used button is `moulton.scalable.clickables.Button`, but there are also image buttons, animated buttons, and polygonal buttons.